1940 Cotton Bowl Classic

 The 1940 Cotton Bowl Classic was the fourth edition of the postseason college football bowl game, between the Clemson Tigers and the Boston College Eagles.
 It was played on Monday, January 1, 1940, at the Cotton Bowl in Dallas, Texas.

 Background

-Texas A&M, the 1939 SWC Champion, declined to be in this game, instead playing in the Sugar Bowl.
-Tennessee of the SEC and Oklahoma of the Big Six also declined this game.
-Fearing for the longevity of the game, J. Curtis Sanford strove to keep the bowl game alive, extending invites to Clemson and BC, who accepted; this was the first bowl game for both schools.
+Texas A&M, the 1939 Southwest Conference (SWC) champion, declined to be in this game, instead playing in the Sugar Bowl.
+Tennessee of the Southeastern Conference (SEC) and Oklahoma of the Big Six also declined this game.
+Fearing for the longevity of the game, the president of the bowl's athletic association, J. Curtis Sanford, strove to keep the contest alive, extending invites to Clemson and Boston College (BC), who accepted; this was the first bowl game for both schools.